Iraq and weapons of mass destruction: United Kingdom

-In the late 1980s, the British government secretly gave the arms company Matrix Churchill permission to supply parts for Saddam Hussein's weapons program, while British Industry supplied Gerald Bull as he developed the Iraqi supergun.
-In March 1990, a case of nuclear triggers bound for Iraq was seized at Heathrow Airport.
-The Scott Report uncovered much of the secrecy that had surrounded the Arms-to-Iraq affair when it became known.
-The British government also financed a chlorine factory that was intended to be used for manufacturing mustard gas.
+In 1985, the Second Thatcher ministry allowed a German-owned and British-based company, Uhde Ltd, to construct a factory in Iraq which was intended to be used for mustard and nerve gas production by the Iraqis.
+During the late 1980s, the British government secretly granted Coventry-based engineering company Matrix Churchill permission to sell parts to Iraq for use in their weapons programs, while several UK firms sold components to Canadian engineer Gerald Bull for Project Babylon.
+In March 1990, a case of nuclear triggers bound for Iraq was seized by HM Customs and Excise at Heathrow Airport.
+The Scott Report uncovered much of the secrecy that had surrounded the "Arms-to-Iraq" affair, as it became known when knowledge of UK arm sales to Iraq became public.

-Iraq's nuclear weapons program suffered a serious setback in 1981 when the Osiraq reactor, which would have been capable of breeding weapons-usable nuclear material, was bombed by Israel before it could be commissioned.
+Iraq's nuclear weapons program suffered a serious setback in 1981 when the Osiraq reactor, which would have been capable of breeding weapons-usable nuclear material, was bombed by the Israeli Air Force before it could be commissioned.
 David Albright and Mark Hibbs, writing for the Bulletin of the Atomic Scientists, disagree with this view, however.
 There were far too many technological challenges unsolved, they say.